Controlled Personalization in Legacy Media Online Services: A Case Study in News Recommendation: Use Case Specifics and A/B Test Settings

 KPI-3 to KPI-7 instead reflect journalistic values, particularly the aims of broad information dissemination, promoting informed public discourse, and minimizing the formation of filter bubbles~\cite{pariser2011filter}.
 Specifically, the KPIs reflect what content is exposed to readers through the system and what readers actually consume.
 Three dimensions are considered in this context: content diversity, coverage, and article popularity.
 Higher diversity and coverage~\cite{Kaminskas2016Diversity} are assumed to better promote the described journalistic values.
 For article popularity, in contrast, lower values are considered better as they may help to avoid filter bubbles and feedback loops~\cite{Chen2023Bias, Klimashevskaia2024Survey}.
-Exact details of how the measurements were done will be provided later in the paper.
+Exact details of how the measurements were done will be provided later in the article.

-\paragraph{A/B Test Configuration} The A/B test compared the existing non-personalized method (control) with the novel personalized method (treatment).
+\paragraph{A/B Test Configuration} The A/B test compared the existing non-personalized method (control) with the controlled personalized method (treatment).
 It was run from November 30th, 2023, to January 2nd, 2024, encompassing 34 days and approximately 58,000 subscribers.
 Paying readers were randomly assigned to the control or treatment variant, ensuring equal group sizes.
-The A/B test focused on the mobile platform due to its prevalence among the subscriber base.
+The A/B test focused on the mobile platform due to its widespread use among the subscriber base.